starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 replacing characters
-removing characters from a string reverse the input display users and their home directories
+removing characters from a string reverse the input display users and their home directories find all empty files and directories in the current directory and sub-directories